tfabris/CrowCam/README.md

 - Rename the file that you downloaded to "client_id.json"
 - Place the file in the same directory as these script files.

-####  Run preparation script, to authorize your YouTube account with OAuth:
+####  Run preparation script, to authorize your YouTube account:
 Run the CrowCamCleanupPreparation script.
+This script will authorize the Google developer OAuth credentials (created above) to make changes to the YouTube stream, and then will obtain an all-important refresh token which will allow it to continue doing it over time, without needing to keep re-authorizing.
-You should only need to run this script once, or, perhaps later if the tokens get invalidated or if there is an unexpected error.
-Open a Bash shell on your local PC, in the same folder as these scripts, set the file permissions, and launch the preparation script:
+You should only need to run this script once, unless the tokens get invalidated or there is an unexpected error.
+Open a Bash shell on your local PC, in the same folder as these scripts, set the file permissions, and launch the preparation script, using these commands:

      chmod 770 CrowCam*.sh
      chmod 770 crowcam-config